nikodunk/roomsolar/_landingpages/returns-and-warranty.md

 ---
-layout: post
+layout: page
-title:  "Refunds, Returns and Warranty"
+title: 'Refunds, Returns and Warranty'
-comments: true
 ---

 ### Refund Policy

 Money-back guarantee – We will refund you in full no questions asked before we ship your product.
 After we have shipped the product, see our Return Policy.

 ### Return Policy